mattermost/mattermost-webapp/README.md

 ## Install Mattermost

-- [Quick Install Guide](https://docs.mattermost.com/getting-started/light-install.html) - Deploy in minutes via Mattermost Omnibus on Ubuntu
+- [Deploy Guide](https://docs.mattermost.com/guides/deployment.html) - Deploy Mattermost in minutes via Docker, tar, or the Omnibus
-- [Docker Deployment](https://docs.mattermost.com/install/install-docker) - Preview Mattermost instantly or deploy via Docker for production use.
 - [Developer Machine Setup](https://developers.mattermost.com/contribute/server/developer-setup) - Follow this guide if you want to write code for Mattermost

 Other Install Guides: